CADRE Dispatch

 Browning and Colt’s Most Successful Pistol

 The M1911 is a powerhouse of a firearm.
-Its popularity more than a century later is a testament to its design and staying power.
+Its enduring popularity is a testament to its design and staying power.
 While stopping power is a myth, staying power certainly isn’t.

 Now, we all know something new about the world’s most famous pistol.